sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 #### 7.1.4.2.Subject Information – Subscriber Certificates

-Sectigo represents that it followed the procedure set forth in its Certification Practice Statement to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.
+Sectigo represents that it followed the procedure set forth in its CPS to verify that, as of the Certificate's issuance date, all of the Subject Information was accurate.

 Sectigo does not include a Mailbox Address in a Mailbox Field except as specified in Section 3.2.2 of this CPS.